abduliante/dotfiles/lynx/README.md

+# Big thanks to Rob Muhlestein (github.com/rwxrob) for making this config/setup

-# Lynx Text Browser FTW!
+## Lynx Text Browser FTW!

 *New and Improved!
 You can now test this as a [container]:*